Fokko/presentation-pydata-2018/presentation.md

 - **Robust against changes:** easy changes to DAGs, e.g. adding, removing or changing tasks
 - **Clarity:** transparency where data resides, what it means and where it flows

+---
+# Lets build a pipeline

-^ Imagine you are using machine learning models that need conversion rates for currencies.
-This you then use for advice to your customers.
-For your business it is important that you are able to explain to your customer how you got to a certain decision.
-In your data pipelines this means even more emphasis on reproducibility and replicability which require idempotency of your tasks.
+* Imagine you are using machine learning models that need conversion rates for currencies.
+* These you use for advice to your customers.
+* For your business it is important that you are able to explain to your customer how you got to a certain decision.

 ---